Pyrodskt/scdl-docker/README.md

 # SCDL Docker

-This is a brief implementation of the SCDL module inside a docker container
+This is a brief implementation of the SCDL module inside a docker container.
+This allow you to download Soundcloud playlists without having to install anything on your computer.
+No need of Venv and no need of complicated configurations.

 ## Table of Contents